The cohomology of the Quot scheme on a smooth curve as a Yangian representation: Introduction

 \item At the cost of working with the derived Quot schemes of \cite{ck}, one can consider the situation when the curve $C$ is singular.
 While we make no claims about the technicalities involved, we expect the approach and results in the present paper to carry over to the case of singular $C$.
 Note that the operators considered in \cite{rennemo,kivinen} in connection to DT theory and algebraic knots are particular cases of our operators when $V = \mathcal{O}_C$.

-\item We expect the natural generalization to hyperquot schemes (parametrizing $n$-step flags of finite length quotients on $C$) to hold without difficulty, with the role of the Yangian of $\mathfrak{sl}_2$ replaced by the Yangian of $\mathfrak{sl}_n$.
-This is natural in light of the analogous treatment of parabolic Laumon spaces in \cite{bffr}.
+\item After the present paper was written, a sophisticated generalization of our results to the setting of hyperquot schemes (parametrizing $n$-step flags of finite length quotients on $C$) was carried out by Kaushik in \cite{kaushik}.
+The shifted Yangian of $\mathfrak{sl}_2$ is replaced by the shifted Yangian of $\mathfrak{sl}_{n+1}$, which also aligns with the treatment of parabolic Laumon spaces in \cite{bffr}.
+Overall the geometry developed in \cite{kaushik} is intricate, as the analysis of the Yangian action in the hyperquot setting is far from a routine generalization of the $n=1$ case of our paper.

 \end{itemize}